ykung83/improved-roomba/README.md

     A fairly computationally heavy program to smooth and manifest the spacemap made from mode 0 into something that can be used for navigation.
     Removes extra 'walls' that are not connected to anything, trims existing walls without affecting the interior area to reduce the size of the spacemap, finds all cleanable areas.
 For the new spacemap, spaces are labeled 0 if they are outside the cleanable area, 1 if they are a cleanble space, and 3 if they are a wall.
+The output for this segment of code is included, named 'data_room_smoothed_example'.
+This will be used in mode 4.
+    A visual representation of this data is also included, named 'data_room_smoothed_visual'.

     Mode 4: Compute a path for cleaning.
     A very computationally heavy program to find a path for the roomba to take to clean the cleanable area.
 Follows a similar scheme as mode 1.